-The third largest city in the country, Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture.
+Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture (trust me – I lived there for a year, and I’d move back in a heartbeat!).

-However, few people visiting Valencia are aware of a place called Montanejos, a serene paradise in the larger Region of Valencia where you can find hot springs, waterfalls, mountains, hiking trails and more.
+However, few people visiting Valencia are aware of Montanejos Hot Springs, an easy day trip from Valencia and a serene paradise where you can find hot springs, waterfalls, and mountains.

 A haven of tranquillity with stunning views to boot, Montanejos is one of those hidden gems that, once experienced, will stay with you forever.

-I was eager to explore the nature surrounding Valencia, and so when family-owned tour company Valtournative invited me on a full-day Montanejos hot springs tour, I couldn’t say no.
+I was eager to discover Valencia’s thermal springs, and so when Valtournative (my favourite tour company in Valencia, and one I’ve experienced numerous tours with) invited me on a full-day Montanejos hot springs tour, I couldn’t say no.

 Exploring Montanejos Hot Springs – A Full Day Tour From Valencia